-Chaveroo Field wells sometimes evidence high initial production and rapid decline to relatively low-rate, flatter decline.
+Certain Chaveroo Field wells exhibit high initial production and rapid decline to relatively low-rate, flatter decline.
 This suggests initial fracture production depleting by solution gas drive to matrix permeability production both directly to the well bore and through the fracture system.
 There is evidence of fracture orientation in a northwest/southeast direction.
 This can be expected in secondary structural north/south arching considering stress parallelogram analysis.

 VI.
 CHAVEROO SAN ANDRES FIELD.
-As shown on "Exhibit VIII.
-A.", the Chaveroo San Andres Field is located on the county line separating Chaves and Roosevelt Counties, New Mexico.
+As shown on Exhibit VIII.A., the Chaveroo San Andres Field is located on the county line separating Chaves and Roosevelt Counties, New Mexico.
 The field name itself is a contraction of Chaves and Roosevelt.
 The Field, located geologically on the south flank of the Matador Arch on the Northwestern Shelf, was discovered in March, 1965, with the completion of the Champlin Petroleum Company and Warren American Oil Company No. 1 Hondo State.
 This well was plugged back from a total depth of 9,100 feet to 4,400 feet.
-The field now has 425 wells.
-Production is a sour 24° A.P.I. gravity crude and the cumulative field production was 22,913,530 barrels of oil, 33,609,070 MCF of gas, and 27,187,621 barrels of water as of January 1, 1988.

-The discovery was made using a combination of subsurface ology and reflectionseismograph data.
+The field now has 419 wells.
+Production is a sour 24° to 28° A.P.I. gravity crude and the cumulative field production was 23,131,431 barrels of oil, 34,070,069 MCF of gas, and 28,100,918 barrels of water as of January 1, 1989.
+The original discovery was made using a combination of subsurface geology and reflection-seismograph data.
 Oil production is from a gray-to-brown fine crystalline to granular anhydritic dolomite with fine vuggy inter-crystalline and fracture-type porosity zones located approximately 650 feet below the top of the San Andres of Guadalupian (Permian) age.
 The Field contains a gross pay section of approximately 200 feet.
 The Field structure consists primarily of a southward plunging nose.
-Reservoir conditions are controlled by thin porosity zones which pinch out updip.
+Reservoir conditions are controlled by porosity zones which pinch out updip.

-"Exhibit VIII.B." contains a geologic report dated November, 1966 prepared by the Roswell Geological Society with attached structural and isopachus maps.
+Exhibit VIII.B. contains a geologic report dated November, 1966 prepared by the Roswell Geological Society with attached structural and iso-pachus maps.
 This report summarizes the technical information available fourteen months after the Field was discovered.
-The outline of the proposed Haley Chaveroo San Andres Unit ("HCSAU") has been drafted onto the maps for reference.
-It is important to note in this Roswell Geological Society report the reported parameters of average reservoir data as follows: 6% porosity, 0.7 md permeability, 26° A.P.I. black sour crude, initial bottom hole pressure of 1340 psi at +140 datum and an average reservoir temperature of 110°F. These technical averages were confirmed by additional development.
-The current low well production and fluid levels indicate that solution drive primary recovery has depleted reservoir pressure to probably less than 100 psi.
+It is important to note in this Roswell Geological Society report the reported parameters of average reservoir data as follows: 6% porosity, 0.7 md permeability, 26° A.P.I. black sour crude, initial bottom hole pressure of 1340 psi at +140 datum and an average reservoir temperature of 110°F. The current low well production and fluid levels indicate that solution drive primary recovery has depleted reservoir pressure to probably less than 100 psi.
 The exception to this depleted pressure is in areas of salt water disposal where pressures are often higher.

 VII.
-PROPOSED HALEY CHAVEROO SAN ANDRES UNIT ("HCSAU").
-The HCSAU area has geologic characteristics and reservoir conditions similar or superior to the rest of the Field.
+PROPOSED JENNIFER CHAVEROO SAN ANDRES UNIT ("JCSAU").
+The JCSAU area has geologic characteristics and reservoir conditions similar or superior to the rest of the Field.
 It is favored as an area of relatively high per well recovery as shown in Exhibit VIII.H., "Derivation of Tract Participation Factors", attached.
-Forty-two (42) wells in HCSAU have recovered 3,075,508 barrels of oil to January 1, 1988 or an average of 73,226 barrels of oil per well.
-The Field average has been 53,914 barrels per well from 425 wells.
-As indicated in Exhibit VIII.I., "Decline Curves for Wells Within the Area of Review", current production is marginal and near economic limit.
-Uniform ownership of the royalty and working interests within the Unit area furthers the use of a simple Unit formula which credits cumulative production (essentially ultimate primary recovery) to January 1, 1988 as 80% of the formula and useable wells as 20%.
-Any other formula that is used will give the same Unit ownership with only the tract participation changing.
-This formula appears optimum.
+Seventy-one (71) useable wells in JCSAU have recovered 4,962,726 barrels of oil to January 1, 1989 or an average of 69,898 barrels of oil per well.
+The Field average has been 55,206 barrels per well from 419 wells.
+As indicated in Exhibit VIII.I., "Decline Curves for Wells Within Area of Review", current production is marginal and near economic limit.
+The proposed Unit formula is based upon 80% total primary production to January 1, 1989 (essentially equates to ultimate primary recovery) plus 15% total useable wells plus 5% total surface acreage.
+This formula appears to be optimum given engineering and geological considerations.